January 3, 2003

-Throughout the course of the election year, I was struck by the contrast between midterm mid-term election and presidential election years.
-P presidential elections build from the summer political conventions to an October climax with the televised debates and then the candidates’ final cross-country barnstorming continuing into November.
+Throughout the course of the election year, I was struck by the contrast between the midterm election and presidential election years.
+Presidential elections build from the summer political conventions to an October climax with the televised debates and then the candidates’ final cross-country barnstorming continuing into November.

 There is no doubt that for the past year, the political agenda in Washington was the result of both President George Bush’s election and of the Democrats regaining control of the Senate.
 This was evident in the passage of campaign finance and accounting reform legislation despite Bush’s opposition or misgivings.
 The agenda will certainly change again with the Republicans regaining the Senate.

-The 2002 midterm mid-term elections not only decided that Tom DeLay, R-Texas, DeLay will be the House Majority Leader and Nancy Pelosi, D-Calif., Pelosi the Minority Leader , but also defined the success of the president’s tax proposals, the Republican prescription drug plan, plans to initiate oil exploration in Alaska and conservative judicial nominees.
+The 2002 midterm elections not only decided that Tom DeLay (R-TX) will be the House Majority Leader and Nancy Pelosi (D-CA) the Minority Leader but also defined the success of the president’s tax proposals, the Republican prescription drug plan, plans to initiate oil exploration in Alaska and conservative judicial nominees.

 Given these facts, why is the nation’s political agenda only given attention during presidential election years?
 There have been televised debates in every presidential election since 1976.
 The institutionalization of the debates has been of great benefit to the nation and the electorate by increasing voter awareness and affording voters a rare opportunity to hear the candidates speak on an array of issues (instead of the sound bytes that often prevail during the rest of the campaign).